 One of the first things I looked for when I started using a MacBook Pro for work was how to navigate web pages faster.
 Being able to move to the top, to the bottom, or both in small increments and without lifting my fingers from the keyboard was essential.

-If you’re like me and want to navigate sites that you visit quicker too, then this list is for you.
+If you’re like me and want to navigate sites you visit quicker, this list is for you.
 Here are several keyboard shortcuts to move up, down, and sideways on web pages on Mac.

 Web page keyboard shortcuts for Mac